Using Private and Public Assessments in Security Information Sharing Agreements: Imperfect Public Monitoring: The Role of Centralized Monitoring

+{The possibility of public monitoring (either perfect or imperfect) can also enable the design of inter-temporal incentives for cooperation.
+In particular, instead of coordinating on their announced private observations (as in Section \ref{sec:private}), firms can coordinate their actions based on the public monitoring outcome announced by a central monitor.

-In the remainder of this section, we first formalize the above intuition by presenting some preliminaries on infinitely repeated games with imperfect public monitoring, and in particular, the folk theorem of \cite{fudenberg94} for these games.
-In Section \ref{sec:verify-public}, we show that this folk theorem applies to NPD information sharing games with monitoring given by \eqref{eq:public-mon}.
+In the remainder of this section, we formalize this intuition by first presenting the folk theorem of \cite{fudenberg94} for infinitely repeated games with imperfect public monitoring in Section \ref{sec:folk-public}, and verify the applicability of this folk theorem to NPD information sharing games with monitoring given by \eqref{eq:public-mon} in Section \ref{sec:verify-public}.
+We then present a numerical example to illustrate the construction of equilibrium strategies based on this folk theorem in Section \ref{sec:example-public}.